 - HR managers must apply extraordinary organizational skills because they manage complex projects with competing time demands, to ensure workplace productivity, and to ensure that departments implement their processes, policies, tools, etc.

-Roles and Responsibilities of an HR Manager
+What are the Roles and Responsibilities of an HR Manager?

 - Recruitment and Hiring: The HR manager is responsible for all aspects of the hiring process, including building the job description, posting the job, reviewing applications/resumes, conducting interviews, and offering employment.